symfony/symfony-docs/validation.rst

 -----------

 The ``validator`` is designed to validate objects against *constraints* (i.e. rules).
-In order to validate an object, simply map one or more constraints to its class and then pass it to the ``validator`` service.
+In order to validate an object, map one or more constraints to its class and then pass it to the ``validator`` service.

 Internally, a constraint is a PHP object that makes an assertive